Suburbanno/AyuGramDocs/android/filters/index.md

 # Filters

 Filters **completely** hide messages from your view in chat.
-They're available in chats and channels.
+They're available for chats and channels.

-!!!
+!!!ANDROID
 *Technically*, it's still visible—0 opacity, it's full in width and 1px in height.
 But the media is not downloaded.

 Also, if the last message in the dialog is filtered, it's blurred in a dialog list.